Indianapolis Airport Authority

 One of the nation's newest airports, IND is an exceptional facility built for maximum convenience and safety.
 The passenger terminal features soaring architecture with abundant natural light; great shopping, dining, and entertainment; and free Wi-Fi throughout.
 Its spacious security checkpoints were among the first to be designed to accommodate post-9/11 security procedures, better equipping it to support a smooth passenger-screening process.
 A connector ensures that passengers transiting concourses do not have to be rescreened.

-IND has received several prestigious awards recognizing it as a leader within its class, including best airport in North America by Airports Council International as part of its annual Airport Service Quality awards for performance excellence.
-IND is the first airport in the U.S. to win LEED® certification for an entire terminal campus, and the airport has won recognition for excellent customer service, concessions programs, and art and architecture.
-It has also won accolades from the FBI, FAA and TSA.
+IND has received several prestigious awards recognizing it as a leader within its class, including Best Airport in North America by Airports Council International as part of its annual Airport Service Quality awards for performance excellence.
+IND is the first airport in the U.S. to win LEED® certification for an entire terminal campus, and the airport has won recognition for its excellent customer service, concessions programs, and art and architecture.
+It has also won accolades from the FBI, FAA, and TSA.

-With some of the lowest fares in the U.S., IND serves more than 7 million business and leisure travelers each year and averages 140 daily nonstop flights to 34 destinations.
+With some of the lowest fares in the U.S., IND serves more than 9 million business and leisure travelers each year and averages 150 daily nonstop flights to 50 destinations.
 Home of the world's second-largest FedEx Express operation and the nation’s eighth-largest cargo facility, IND is committed to becoming the airport system of choice for both passenger and cargo service.
 But IND’s benefits extend well beyond airline passengers and shipping companies.
-It produces an economic impact in Central Indiana of more than$3.3 billion annually.
+It produces an economic impact in Central Indiana of more than $5 billion annually.

 Approximately 10,000 people work at the airport each day.
 By combining aviation expertise with a commitment to maximizing the potential of airport land for non-aviation activities as well, the IAA has set a course that will only increase its role as a vital economic engine for the region far into the future.